No upcoming events

 The questionnaires are then tested, as a whole, on a larger scale.
 This will help us work out any issues in the questionnaires before the GUIDE survey is launched.
 We want our research tools to be easy to use and engaging.
 This is particularly important because we will be going back to the same families across time, and if the questionnaires are poorly designed, they will be less likely to respond in the future.

 The piloting will take place in the same countries as the cognitive interviews, with different participants.
-This is a much larger scale to ensure that we can run some statistically tests on the responses.
-Overall, 2 000 adults and 1 000 children will be involved across four countries.
+This will be done on a much larger scale to allow for robust statistical tests to be run on the survey responses.
+Overall, 2.000 adults and 1.000 children will be involved across four countries.

 Child and parental consent

-We provide research participants with an information sheet that details how their personal information is anonymised and provides information regarding data protection.
-We ask participants to provide informed consent, which means that they have received information about the project, understand what we are asking them to do and how we will use their responses.
+Research participants will be provided with an information sheet detailing information on data protection and on how their responses will be anonymised.
+Participants will be asked to sign an informed consent, confirming that they have received information about the project, understand what the project entails, and are aware of how their data will be used.
 Parental consent will be secured before asking children if they would like to participate.
 Once parental consent is granted, the child will be able to decide whether they want to participate or not.

 Research participant feedback

-We want to provide research participants with feedback regarding their contribution.
-We will post updates on this website and create materials that are accessible to children.
+We wish to keep research participants up-to-date with how their contribution is being used.
+To achieve this, we will post research updates on this website and create materials accessible to children.